intermine/im-docs/docs/system-requirements/software/macs.rst

 Installing Eclipse
 ----------------------------

-Eclipse is a free, open-source Java editing environment, configuration to open the various code modules in InterMine as Eclipse projects is included in the checkout.
+Eclipse is a free, open-source Java editing environment.
+It is a configuration to open the various code modules in InterMine as Eclipse projects.
 You can download the Mac OS X version of Eclipse from http://www.eclipse.org/downloads, either the standard or EE edition will work fine.
 Just unzip the download and it will work immediately.

 See our guide to setting up InterMine in Eclipse: EclipseSetup.